 Seattle Central uses the ALEKS PPL Test to evaluate math proficiency, a flexible way to determine student eligibility for math placement.
 Students are able to take the ALEKS placement test up to 5 times.
-For the first two attempts, you can take the test online at home, instead of in Seattle Central’s testing office.
-If you do not place at the level you expect, you may test a second time, after you complete a minimum number of hours of review in the ALEKS system.
-Any further attempts beyond the first two require more review time and must be taken on campus.
+All tests must be taken in the Seattle Central Testing Office.
+You must complete a minimum number of hours of review in the ALEKS system at home, on your own, before each re-test.

 - More information on the ALEKS PPL, including current testing fees

 - How to take the ALEKS math placement exam (pdf)

 Math Proficiency and Admissions